Life Challenges In Gaza: Massive Destruction And Israeli Intransigence Hinder Reconstruction

 At the medical level, most hospitals lack essential medical equipment needed to treat patients, the injured and the wounded, including thousands of people with disabilities.
 Many of them require surgical procedures that is unable to perform in the besieged Gaza, and patients are not allowed to leave the Strip and receive treatment in advanced countries.

-In the civil defense sector, rescue teams are still unable to recover all the bodies of those killed when homes were destroyed with their inhabitants inside.
-Furthermore, Israel is preventing the entry of machinery needed to remove rubble, clear roads, and transport hundreds of tons of debris scattered across the Strip.
-The volume of rubble, composed of stone and metal, is estimated at around 26 million tons, making it one of the largest amounts of debris recorded in modern conflicts.
+In the civil defence sector, rescue teams are still unable to recover all the bodies of those killed when homes were destroyed with their inhabitants inside.
+Furthermore, Israel is preventing the entry of machinery needed to remove rubble, clear roads, and transport hundreds of tonnes of debris scattered across the Strip.
+The volume of rubble, composed of stone and metal, is estimated at around 26mn tonnes, making it one of the largest amounts of debris recorded in modern conflicts.
 This renders rubble removal a costly and prolonged phase before any actual reconstruction can begin.

-In the same vein, only a few trucks carrying food supplies are allowed in, insufficient to meet the needs of nearly two million besieged Gazans.
-This is compounded by the lack of any effective coordination by the entity receiving the food supplies, that could help prevent the monopolization of aid while others are left without.
+In the same vein, only a few trucks carrying food supplies are allowed in, insufficient to meet the needs of nearly 2mn besieged Gazans.
+This is compounded by the lack of any effective co-ordination by the entity receiving the food supplies, that could help prevent the monopolisation of aid while others are left without.
 Moreover, thousands of Gazan families lack a breadwinner or access to even the most basic necessities, a situation that has dire consequences on people's health and lives.

-This figure takes into account that the cost of debris removal alone could reach USD 1.2 billion, depending on the speed of rubble removal and the restoration of essential services, as well as overcoming the obstacle of Israel's complete control over Gaza's crossings.

-The institute's study emphasized that reconstruction must transcend the humanitarian aspect and adopt a long-term development vision that considers the sustainability of infrastructure, job creation, and a stable political environment conducive to investment.
+The institute's study emphasised that reconstruction must transcend the humanitarian aspect and adopt a long-term development vision that considers the sustainability of infrastructure, job creation, and a stable political environment conducive to investment.

 Legal Disclaimer: